 The Birnberg Student Research Poster Session is the highlight of the annual cycle of research and presentation for CDM students.
-Members of the Jarvie Society, the CDM student research organization, led by President Jeffrey Hajibandeh (D3), organized the event.
+Members of the Jarvie Society, the CDM student research organization, led by President Alina O'Brien (D3), organized the event.
 Dental students (both predoctoral and postdoctoral) who have conducted significant research present their research in an afternoon poster-session/table clinic that is open to the university.
-This year a total of 42 posters were presented by CDM predoctoral and postdoctoral students in basic science, clinical science, behavioral science/public health, and postdoctoral categories.
-Twenty-six faculty mentors were involved in the development of the pre-doctoral and post-doctoral student projects.
-Mentors of CDM student research projects in 2012-2013 included faculty members in CDM, P&S and Fu Foundation School of Engineering and Applied Science.
-All poster abstracts were collected and published in the 2013 Jarvie Journal, Matt Cozin (D4) Editor-in Chief, documenting the scientific content of this all-school CDM research event.
+This year a total of 52 posters were presented by CDM predoctoral and postdoctoral students in basic science, clinical science, behavioral science/public health, and postdoctoral categories.
+Twenty-eight faculty mentors were involved in the development of the predoctoral and postdoctoral student projects.
+Mentors of CDM student research projects in 2015-2016 included faculty members in CDM, P&S and Fu Foundation School of Engineering and Applied Science.
+All poster abstracts were collected and published in the 2016 Jarvie Journal, Kristy Kao (D3) Editor-in Chief, documenting the scientific content of this all-school CDM research event.

-Research Advisory Committee members, as well as 15 judges from the CDM faculty, reviewed the presentations and selected the predoctoral and postdoctoral students who received recognition for their research poster presentations.
+Research Committee members, as well as 34 judges from the CDM faculty, reviewed the presentations and selected the predoctoral and postdoctoral students who received recognition for their research poster presentations.